Unlocking 25% More Conversions with In-App eVoucher Redemptions

 Enhancing the browsing experience

-To improve the browsing experience, I redesigned the eVoucher cards to surface high-value information upfront, including "new" and "promotion" badges and a clear "starting at" Miles amount.
+To improve the browsing experience, I re-designed the eVoucher cards to surface high-value information upfront, including "new" and "promotion" badges and a clear "starting at" Miles amount.
 Market research showed that ~50% of redemptions are spontaneous, so I introduced a quick filter that instantly surfaced rewards collectors could redeem with their current Miles balance.

 My hypothesis was that making this information visible directly on the listing page would reduce friction, decrease drop-off, and ultimately drive more redemptions.

-Adding filters
+Adding filters to increase click-through rates

 Based on web analytics, the click-through rate for product detail page views was significantly higher when a user filtered on the product listing page.
 This led to the assumption that adding filters to the PLP in-app would increase click-through rates and ultimately conversions.